 - 1. Expand telehealth demonstration projects to include home health and hospice services to Medicare beneficiaries to identify potential cost-savings to the Medicare program, appropriate patients, and the quality and effectiveness of telehealth services. - 2.
-Develop payment mechanisms to reimburse home health agencies and hospices for equipment costs. - 3.
-Recognize telehealth service as billable under home health PPS based on a discrete number of telehealth services per episode and consider telehealth costs as allowable for cost reporting purposes. - 4.
-Include telehealth equipment and service delivery as allowable costs on home health and hospice cost reports. - 5.
-Consult with industry representatives and develop guidelines under the current Conditions of Participation (CoP) to allow for telehealth services delivered by providers. - 6.
-Do not apply CoP requirements in instances where telehealth is used solely for monitoring stable individuals when Medicare is not the payer.
+Develop payment mechanisms to reimburse home health and hospices agencies for equipment costs. - 3.
+Recognize telehealth service as billable under home health PPS based on a discrete number of telehealth services per period. - 4.
+Clarify if hospice providers may include in the POC visits conducted via telehealth and remote monitoring technologies. - 5.
+Develop a method to capture visits conducted using telehealth and remote monitoring technologies on home health and hospice claims. - 6.
+Not apply CoP requirements in instances where telehealth is used solely for monitoring stable individuals when Medicare is not the payer.

 RATIONALE: Home health and hospice providers foresee application of telehealth as a means to improve quality and efficiency in the delivery of care in the home, provide greater access to specialists, and produce cost savings for specific types of patients.
 Telehealth has been identified as a best practice that leads to reduced hospitalization by providers participating in quality improvement initiatives with their Quality Improvement Organizations (QIO).
 Non-traditional services should be recognized and their use encouraged in the home care arena.
 CMS and the home health and hospice industries need data from claims, cost reports, quality reporting, and demonstration projects to support the expansion of telehealth services for the care of patients in the home, to justify expenditures, and ensure appropriate quality of care.
 Preliminary research results have demonstrated that telehealth results in cost-savings, prevent and shorten hospital stays, and improve patient outcomes and patient satisfaction.
+Additionally, CMS has been clear in its desire to advance the use of remote technologies in all sectors of healthcare.
+The COVID-19 pandemic further demonstrates the value of telehealth and remote monitoring technologies as part of the home health and hospice POC.
 However, to ensure expanded use of telehealth in home care, regulatory burdens must be minimized and payment must be guaranteed.